Frequently Asked Questions

 6. How do I get there?

 We are located on route 125 in Barrington, just seconds north of the junction of routes 125 and 9, also known as "Calef's Corner."
-We share our driveway with the Barrington Family Practice and Urgent Care.
+We share our driveway with the Appledore Medical Group (Barrington Family Practice and Advanced Orthopedics).
 For more information, click here.

 7. I just want a rabies shot for my dog, nothing else.
 How much is that?